AMD-AIG-AIMA/gpt-fast/README.md

 `AMD Multimodal gpt-fast` is released under the same license as the original GPTFast, [BSD 3](https://github.com/pytorch-labs/gpt-fast/main/LICENSE) license.

 ## Acknowledgements
-This project builds upon the original gpt-fast by PyTorch team and extends it with multimodal capabilities.
+This project builds upon the original GPT-Fast by the PyTorch team and extends it with multimodal capabilities.